CELTMAN! Extreme Scottish Triathlon

 Swim 3.4 K in Loch Shieldaig

-In both 2012 and 2013 the water in Loch Shieldaig was below the seasonal average.
+In 2012, 2013 and 2014 the water in Loch Shieldaig was below the seasonal average.
 This appears to be an ongoing trend.

 In 2013 a severe storm added to the drama with strong Southerlys pushing the competitors off course.

 The stunning CELTMAN!
 202K bike route takes you along some historic single lane roads and wide open, virtually traffic free highland A roads.

 Although we do not have any mountain passes to boast of the route includes 2000 metres of climbing and being coastal is affected greatly by our varied weather.